NHSDigital/eps-storage-resources/README.md

 - `install-python` Installs python dependencies.
 - `install-hooks` Installs git pre-commit hooks.
 - `install` Runs all install targets.

-#### CDK targets

-These are used to do common commands related to cdk

-- `cdk-synth` Converts the CDK code to cloudformation templates
-- `cdk-diff` Runs cdk diff comparing the deployed stack with local CDK code to see differences
-- `cdk-watch` Syncs the code and CDK templates to AWS.
-This keeps running and automatically uploads changes to AWS

 #### Clean and deep-clean targets